Neighborhood Sidewalk Program (NSP)

 The NSP is administered by City Staff and is subject to availability of funds in the City Budget and final approval by the Board of Mayor and Aldermen.
-City Staff will periodically advertise a "Call for Projects", a period of time when requests for projects may be submitted.
+City Staff will periodically advertise a "Call for Projects," a period of time when requests for projects may be submitted.

-Requests that are submitted will be evaluated and scored on the following criteria for justification:
+Submitted requested will be evaluated and scored on the following criteria for justification:

-Trip Generation Factors (proximity to Schools, Parks and other Civic facilities)
+- Trip generation factors (proximity to schools, parks and other civic facilities)

 Link: NSP Project Scoring Criteria Worksheet

-Final determination will be based on a variety of factors including justification, funding availability and Board of Mayor and Aldermen Approval.
+Final determination will be based on a variety of factors including, justification, funding availability, and Board of Mayor and Aldermen approval.